disclaimer

 Sealing and Expunging Criminal Records in Alaska

 Alaska’s sealing and expungement laws are limited.
-The law has no provisions to remove or destroy adult criminal records where the defendant was convicted, as seen in some US states.
+The law does not provide for the removal or destruction of adult criminal records in cases where the defendant was convicted, as seen in some US states.
 However, non-conviction records, although confidential, may be sealed.
-No state court or agency can seal a non-conviction record unless under the specific circumstances established in Alaska Stat. § 12.62.180(b).
-Neither can the court disclose any sealed information unless permitted by law.
+No state court or agency can seal a non-conviction record unless the specific circumstances established in Alaska Statutes permit it. § 12.62.180(b).
+Neither can the court disclose any sealed information unless permitted to do so by law.
 Alaska courts offer certain offenders the option of setting aside their convictions.
-An order to set aside a conviction does not destroy a criminal record like an expungement.
+An order to set aside a conviction does not erase a criminal record, unlike an expungement.
 Ordinarily, juvenile criminal records are confidential and inaccessible to the public.

 The Difference Between Sealing and Expunging Criminal Records

 In Alaska, criminal records may be sealed, not expunged.
-Typically, an expungement order erases or destroys a criminal record, including information on an arrest, conviction, charge, or sentence.
-When a criminal record is sealed, it is made confidential to members of the public.
-No one can legally access the sealed record unless it is allowed under Alaska Stat. § 12.62.180(d).
+Typically, an expungement order erases or destroys a criminal record, including information on arrests, convictions, charges, or sentences.
+When a criminal record is sealed, it becomes confidential to the public.
+No one can legally access the sealed record unless it is allowed under Alaska Statutes. § 12.62.180(d).
 Although there are no expungement laws, a court may set aside a conviction.
 Unlike an expungement, a set-aside order does not conceal, seal, or destroy a record.
 All convictions that have been sealed may still be viewable by the public, including the set-aside order confirming that the conviction is void under the law.

 How to Seal a Criminal Record in Alaska

 A juvenile delinquency record is sealed automatically when the defendant turns 18 years old or upon the court’s release of the jurisdiction (Alaska Stat. § 47.12.300 (d), whichever happens later.
 A juvenile who was tried as an adult will have this record sealed once five years have passed from the completion of the sentence.
-This individual may petition the Superior Court to seal the record unless they are pertaining to traffic offenses (Alaska Stat. § 47.12.300(f)).
+This individual may petition the Superior Court to seal the record, except in cases involving traffic offenses (Alaska Stat. § 47.12.300(f)).

 The criminal record of an adult cannot be sealed unless the charge or conviction was based on mistaken identity or false accusation.
-Petitioners typically have to provide such evidence to the agency in charge of maintaining the records (Alaska Stat. § 12.62.180).
+Petitioners typically must provide such evidence to the agency responsible for maintaining the records (Alaska Stat. § 12.62.180).
 Anyone requesting to seal an Alaska criminal record may complete the form titled Request to Seal a Criminal Justice Information.
 Applicants are generally expected to provide evidence that they were acquitted because of the error or that the charges were dismissed.
-In contrast, where the individual was convicted, petitioners are typically required to prove that a court has set-aside or overturned the conviction, or the Governor pardoned the conviction because of the error.
+In contrast, where the individual was convicted, petitioners are typically required to prove that a court has set aside or overturned the conviction, or that the Governor pardoned the conviction due to the error.

-Individuals may also ask a court to exclude or remove certain criminal information from public view—the Alaska online public index, CourtView.
+Individuals may also ask a court to exclude or remove certain criminal information from public view, such as the Alaska online public index, CourtView.
 These records can only be removed when a case was dismissed or the defendant acquitted of some or all criminal charges.
 Specific conditions include:

 • When it has been 60 days since an acquittal or dismissal, and

-• The defendant was acquitted of all filed charges.
+• The defendant was acquitted of all charges filed.

 • The defendant was acquitted of some charges, and the other charges were dismissed.